|Nutrition Facts (per serving)|

 |Dietary Fiber 1g||5%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The bounty of summer offers so many cooking delights it is hard to squeeze them all in.
 One of the best is fresh homegrown peaches, with their sloppy juiciness and indescribably sweet flavor.
-They show up in fresh peach pie, peach and blueberry pie, peach cobbler, peach crisp, peach pancakes, peach smoothies, peach butter, peach-raspberry preserves and homemade peach ice cream.
+They show up in a fresh peach pie, peach and blueberry pie, peach cobbler, peach crisp, peach pancakes, peach smoothies, peach butter, peach-raspberry preserves, and homemade peach ice cream.
 They turn your breakfast cereal into a feast, make a simple dessert when they are sliced and sugared, and provide a healthy snack when eaten in all their raw messiness.